 When is a dog considered an adult?

 When a dog reaches 90% of its expected adult weight, it’s considered an adult for feeding purposes, according to The Merck Veterinary Manual.
 An adult dog diet, or maintenance diet, contains nutrients suited for animals that have passed their growth stage.
 Most of a puppy’s growth occurs by 6 or 7 months of age, but large and giant breeds can continue to grow for 12 months or beyond.

 How can I tell if a food is right for my pet?

 Watch the condition of its body and coat.
-If your dog appears to be thriving on the food and has a glossy coat, lots of energy, and a fit appearance, the food agrees with him.
+If your dog appears to be thriving on the food and has a glossy coat, lots of energy, and a fit appearance, the food agrees with them.

 Sometimes, the way a food is processed or the ingredients it contains may prevent your dog from absorbing all the needed nutrients.
 If your pet has a dull coat and lacks energy, try another kind of food.
 Also, check in the backyard for other signs of trouble: Lots of feces may indicate a problem with digestibility, says Joseph Wakshlag, assistant professor of clinical nutrition at Cornell University College of Veterinary Medicine.

 It’s rare for a dog to be malnourished because of a badly formulated diet, says C.A.
 Tony Buffington, DVM, PhD.
 Buffington is professor of veterinary clinical sciences at The Ohio State University Veterinary Hospital.
 He advises owners to focus on providing the right amount of food and making sure dogs are active and engaged.
 About one out of every four dogs is overweight.

 How much food should my adult dog eat each day?